dmorgorg/scs/src/posts/2024-06-03-ExtremaduraTwo.md

 <Img
   src="/images/2024/05/2024-05-30-100221.jpg"
   alt="N630"
+  caption="Kilometre 630 on the N-630.
+At 11:00 am but two out of three ain't bad according to some old crooning carnivore."
 />

 <p>That said, it was a bland day.
 A climb out of M&eacute;rida, then N630 all the way.
 Close to the autovia, A66.
 More traffic than I've become accustomed to.
 No memorable scenery but a few more kilometres put away.
 It was a mere 36C when I arrived in Zafra.
 According to my Weather Underground App, it also felt like 36C.
 Better than those 36C days in Sri Lanka that felt like 42C. </p>